qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/instrument_drivers/QDevil/QSwitch/index.rst

    .. py:method:: breakout(line: Union[str, int], tap: Union[str, int]) -> None

-      Connect the specified line to the specified tap AND disconnect ground.
+      Connect the specified line to the specified tap and disconnect ground.

       Args:
           line: The line to connect to the breakout.
 Specify either its integer value or its name.